empathyco/.github/README.md

 * scope: (Optional) Specify a submodule where the changes are being applied.
 * !: Exclamation symbol specify that the change is also a breaking change.
 * description: Describes the branch content

+ex:
+* `feature: JIRA-1234 New super cool feature` Just a new feature
+* `improvement!: JIRA-1234 New super cool improvement` Improvement that breaks with the previous version (!)
+* `improvement(IAM chart): JIRA-1234 Improvement on the IAM chart submodule`

 #### Autolabels configured